 Due to the not very nice weather I managed to walk mainly through the city centre of Belfast.
 I am moving over to Belfast in the autumn though, so no worries, an update will be available very soon.
 Given that it is not possible to walk to see everything in Belfast, I have divided Belfast into each parts according to the sightseeing and places of interest.

-The historical city centre
+Belfast historical centre

 Let’s start with the city centre and the city hall.
 The city hall is located exactly in the centre of the city and can’t miss it.
 It will impress you from the outside, but if you have a little time and feel like learning a little bit about the Belfast’s history, it’s worth a look inside.
 Free guided tours take place every other hour, but if you prefer to explore City Hall yourself, you can.
 Several times a year, on the occasion of various public holidays and important events, it lightens up.
 You can find the calendar on the official website.